knightedcodemonkey/duel/docs/v4-migration.md

 ## Breaking/Behavioral Changes

-- **Specifier rewrites now default to safer behavior.** `--rewrite-policy` now defaults to `safe`, and `--validate-specifiers` is forced on when policy is `safe`.
-Missing targets skip rewrites and emit warnings instead of silently rewriting.
+- **Specifier rewrites now default to safer behavior.** `--rewrite-policy` now defaults to `safe`; missing targets skip rewrites and emit warnings instead of silently rewriting.
 - **Dual-package hazard detection enabled by default.** `--detect-dual-package-hazard` now defaults to `warn`, and `--dual-package-hazard-scope` defaults to `file`.
 You may see new warnings (or errors if configured).
 - **Build pipeline runs in a temp workspace copy.** Dual builds no longer mutate the root `package.json`; a temp copy is created with an adjusted `type`.
 External tools that watched in-place `package.json` edits will see different behavior.
   - **IMPORTANT:** The temp-copy flow adds some I/O for large repos (copying sources/reference packages and running transforms there). `node_modules` is skipped; when references exist, existing `dist` may be reused.
 Very large projects may see modestly slower runs compared to the old in-place mutation.